American prisoners held in North Korea on their way home after Pompeo visit, Trump says

 “I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea with the 3 wonderful gentlemen that everyone is looking so forward to meeting,” Trump tweeted, referring to the prisoners.
 “They seem to be in good health.”

+Pompeo told reporters during the initial leg of the flight to Japan that he’s “thrilled” to have the Americans back.
 Trump also said that a date and location have now been set for his meeting with Kim Jong Un.

 White House Press Secretary Sarah Sanders said in a statement that Trump “appreciates leader Kim Jong Un’s action to release these American citizens, and views this as a positive gesture of goodwill.”